brucedkyle/architectures/docs/sustainability/demandrisk.md

 _Inventory optimisation_ is making sure the current and future demand is accurately balanced against current and future inventory.
 Getting the balance correct leads to a successful and profitable retail business.
 Getting the balance wrong leads to failure and in the worst case, eventual collapse of the business.

-To demonstrate the importance of inventory optimisation for any retail business, this document will focus on main use cases of demand and inventory.
+To demonstrate the importance of inventory optimization for any retail business, this document will focus on main use cases of demand and inventory.

 ## Use cases